LTonstad/DSI_Capstone_Two/README.md

 # NBA Salary Predictions

-* **Goal**: Use different modeling techniques to try and accurately predict what the yearly salary of a player would be based on as many features as possible
+* **Goal**: Use different modeling techniques to try and accurately predict what the yearly salary of a player would be based on as seasonal player stats from the last 20 years
   * **Hidden Goal**  - To be *that guy*  that uses advanced Machine Learning models to predict salary worth when a friend complains that the Bucks overpaid for a player

 -------------